y62/nodejs_mandatory_1/README.md

 Course: Fullstack with Node.Js (Fall)
 Instructor: Anders Latif

-This webapplication shows some of the tools i've learned in a few weeks.
+This webapplication shows some of the tools i've learned so far.